Health Services Appointments

 - During times of high usage, emergencies are given priority.

 - We require 48 hours for refills.
 Make sure to request a refill before you run out.

-- We fill only prescriptions written by our physicians.
+- We fill only prescriptions written by our providers.

 - Expect at least an hour wait for prescriptions written at your appointment.
 You are always free to take your prescriptions to the pharmacy of your choice.
 Please note that some medications can only be dispensed by a provider between noon - 1 p.m. and 4 p.m - 5 p.m.
 Your provider will be able to let you know if your medication falls under that category.

 - All prescriptions expire one year from the date they are written.
-If you will need refills past that point make sure to schedule a physician appointment.
+If you will need refills past that point make sure to schedule a provider appointment.

 - To save you time, we recommend requesting several months of birth control at once.